How galaxy properties vary with filament proximity in the SIMBA simulations: The cosmic web around massive halos

 \subsection{Star formation near massive halos}

-Figure~\ref{fig.deltahalos} shows how the deviations of the specific star formation rate from the SFMS for the galaxies in our sample varies with the distance from the closest massive halo ($M_h > 10^{13} M_\odot$), normalised by the virial radius $R_\mathrm{vir}$ for each halo, at $z=0$.
-We define the virial radius as enclosing 200 times the critical density.
-In the purple lines, we show the results for the centrals (solid) and satellites (dashed) within 1 cMpc of a filament.
+Figure~\ref{fig.deltahalos} shows how the deviations of the specific star formation rate from the SFMS for the galaxies in our sample varies with the distance from the closest massive halo ($M_h > 10^{13} M_\odot$), normalised by the virial radius $R_\mathrm{vir}$ \tb{of each corresponding closest massive halo}, at $z=0$.
+We define the virial radius as enclosing 200 times the critical density. \tb{We note that satellites can be found within distances as small as $\sim 0.1 R_\mathrm{vir}$ of a massive halo.
+This happens for satellites located within the outskirts of their host halo and in the neighborhood of a massive halo.
+This is not the case for centrals, since they are located at the centre of their host halos.} In the purple lines, we show the results for the centrals (solid) and satellites (dashed) within 1 cMpc of a filament.
 In the magenta lines, we show those galaxies selected to be away from filaments, at a distance of at least 1 cMpc of a filament.
 Changing this threshold value does not qualitatively change the results, but lowering it makes the curves noisier due to the small number statistics while raising it lessens the effect.
 The fraction of all galaxies within 1 cMpc of a filament is 46.24\%.

 Figure~\ref{fig.deltahalos} shows, as expected, that the specific star formation rate is suppressed in the proximity of massive halos, more so for satellites than centrals.
 Centrals converge towards the global SFMS beyond a few $R_\mathrm{vir}$ from massive halos, showing that galaxies' star formation is impacted even outside the virial radius, though modestly so.
 For satellites, the impact is more dramatic, and clearly extends out to $\sim 2R_\mathrm{vir}$.